acrobox/docs/docs/legal.md

    refunded but service will be disabled immediately.
 Cancellations made thereafter will maintain service until the end of the billing period.
 4. If the pricing structure is to change, you will receive advanced notice.

+### Past Due and Suspended Accounts

+1. You will be notified by email if a monthly subscription payment fails.
+   There are many reasons for failed payments.
+Unless a reason is provided, you are recommended to contact your bank for further details.
+2. You will be unable to initialize new machines while a payment is past due but your existing service will continue to operate for up to 7 days.
+3. If a subscription remains past due beyond the 7 day grace period, your Acrobox service will be suspended and you will be notified by email.
+4. You may renew your subscription with `abx renew` after providing a valid payment method on the Acrobox account dashboard.

 ### Cancellation and Termination